darkwallet/darkwallet/README.md

 Running
 -----------
-If you got this from git, first you need to download submodules:

-    git submodule init
-    git submodule update

-Now you can load the extension into chrome by going to extensions, enabling development mode and clicking the "Load uncompressed extension" button.
+You can load the extension into chrome by going to extensions, enabling development mode and clicking the "Load uncompressed extension" button.

 Development
 -----------